bigaru/Topology-in-Lean-HS25/README.md

 # MAT740-Topology-in-Lean-HS25

-** Welcome to Topology in Lean! **
+**Welcome to Topology in Lean!**

 In this course, we will formalize the main definitions and theorems of point-set topology in [Lean 4](https://lean-lang.org).
-We will allow ourselves to use everything in [Mathlib](https://github.com/leanprover-community/mathlib4) apart from Mathlib.Topology.
+We will allow ourselves to use everything in [Mathlib](https://github.com/leanprover-community/mathlib4) apart from `Mathlib.Topology`.

 This material was adapted from https://github.com/miguelmarco/topologia_general_lean.